lumakos/travelstaytion-app/README.md

 ## Few words about the application

->A small project named MovieWorld.
-The application is a social sharing platform where users can share their favorite movies of all time.
-Also, they can vote and sort the movies by likes, hates and created date.
+>MovieWorld is a social sharing platform where users can showcase their all-time favorite movies.
+Users can vote on movies, sort them by likes, dislikes, or creation date, and engage with the community.

+>Sign up to add your own movie and join the movie list!
 ---

 ## Features